Privacy by default

 Implementation in practice

 The practical implementation of privacy by default requires a careful review and adaptation of business processes, IT systems and products.
-Some concrete measures can be: 1.
-Opt-in instead of opt-out: Users should have to actively consent if their data is to be processed beyond what is necessary.
+Some concrete measures could be

-3. Automatic deletion: Implement systems that automatically delete personal data after the required retention period has expired.
+3. Automatic deletion: implement systems that automatically delete personal data after the required retention period has expired.

-4. Restricted data access: Implement access controls that ensure employees can only access the data necessary for their tasks.
+4. Restricted data access: implement access controls that ensure employees can only access the data necessary for their tasks.

 5. Privacy-friendly default configurations: Products and services should be delivered in such a way that they use the most privacy-friendly settings by default.